DeepLabCut User Guide (for single animal projects)#

 OPTIONAL: In the event of adding more labels to the existing labeled dataset, the user need to append the new labels to the bodyparts in the config.yaml file.
 Thereafter, the user can call the function label_frames.
 As of 2.0.5+: then a box will pop up and ask the user if they wish to display all parts, or only add in the new labels.
 Saving the labels after all the images are labelled will append the new labels to the existing labeled dataset.

-HOT KEYS IN THE Labeling GUI (also see “help” in GUI):
+HOT KEYS IN THE Labeling GUI (also see ā€œhelpā€ in GUI):

 Ctrl + C: Copy labels from previous frame.
-With multi-animal DLC, only the keypoints of the animal currently selected are duplicated.

-Keyboard arrows: advance frames
+Keyboard arrows: advance frames.

-delete key: delete label
+Delete key: delete label.

 (E) Check Annotated Frames#

 OPTIONAL: Checking if the labels were created and stored correctly is beneficial for training, since labeling is one of the most critical parts for creating the training dataset.
-The DeepLabCut toolbox provides a function ‘check_labels’ to do so.
+The DeepLabCut toolbox provides a function ā€˜check_labelsā€™ to do so.
 It is used as follows:

 deeplabcut.check_labels(config_path, visualizeindividuals=True/False)